Zig-Zag by Jay Sankey

 Requires a gimmicked card, limiting impromptu use

-Needs a wooden frame prop, which may not be portable
+Dependent on specific props like the wooden frame, which may not be portable

 Effect